sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 # Asset Image Lists

-It is occasionally desired to export images as an array.
+It is occasionally desirable to export images as an array.

 ~~~~~~~~~~~~~{.lua}
 Environments = group{}